HKPolyU-UAV/3d_printing/g-code_gen/README.md

       <img src="../images/rotation.png" width=300> <img src="../images/rotation_choices.png" width=300>
    </p>

-10. Check printing time and adjust location of model
+10. Check estimated printing time and adjust location of model
+    - Check estimated printing time after slicing.
+Remember to slice again if you make any changes to the setting after slicing.
+    - Drag the bars or press Center (in the bottom-right corner) to position the model on the heat bed.

    <p align='center'>
       <img src="../images/printing_time_location.png" width=300>
    </p>